tock/tock/doc/reference/trd-appid.md

 64-bit number in big-endian format representing an application identifier.

 The `Rsa3072Key` type has a data of length of 768 bytes.
-It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary, signed by the private key of the public key in the TLV.
+It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte PKCS#1 v1.5 signature using SHA512 (`CKM_SHA512_RSA_PKCS`).
+It does not contain a public exponnent: the Process Checker is responsible for storing the public exponent for any key it recognizes.

 The `Rsa4096Key` type has a data of length of 1024 bytes.
-It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary, encrypted by the private key of the public key in the TLV.
+It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte PKCS#1 v1.5 signature using SHA512 (`CKM_SHA512_RSA_PKCS`).
+It does not contain a public exponent: the Process Checker is responsible for storing the public exponent for any key it recognizes.

 The `Rsa3072KeyWithID` type has a data of length of 768 bytes.
-It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary followed by a 32-bit application ID and padded with zeroes, encrypted by the private key of the public key in the TLV.
+It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte signature that contains a 32-bit identifier. **Exact signature algorithm/approach to be determined.**

 The `Rsa4096KeyWithID` type has a data of length of 1024 bytes.
-It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary followed by a 32-bit application ID and padded with zeroes, encrypted by the private key of the public key in the TLV.
+It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte signature that contains a 32-bit identifier. **Exact signature algorithm/approach to be determined.**

 The `SHA256` type has a data length of 32 bytes.
 It contains a 256-bit (32 byte) SHA256 hash of the application binary.